List of Marvel Comics characters: V: Veil in other media

+The Madeline Berry incarnation of Veil appears as a playable character in Lego Marvel's Avengers.

 Velocidad

-Velocidad (Gabriel Cohuelo) is a mutant in the Marvel Universe.
-The character, created by Matt Fraction and Kieron Gillen, first appeared in The Uncanny X-Men #527 in 2010.
+Velocidad (Gabriel Cohuelo) is a character appearing in American comic books published by Marvel Comics.
+Created by Matt Fraction and Kieron Gillen, he first appeared in The Uncanny X-Men #527 in 2010, part of the "Generation Hope" storyline.

 Gabriel is a 16-year-old mutant from Mexico City.
 He is unable to control his mutant powers until assisted by Hope Summers.
-Gabriel follows Hope on her mission to find other young mutants, and they ally with Oya and Primal.
-He and his friends relocate to Utopia, where they are trained by more experienced X-Men.
-Gabriel and Hope begin a romantic relationship, but it ends when Hope discovers him kissing Pixie.
+After this incident, Gabriel decides to follow Hope on her mission to retrieve the remaining Lights.
+After recruiting Oya and Primal, the group travels to Japan, and Gabriel participates in his first mission - subduing the mutant Kenji Uedo, who has lost control of his bio-mechanical powers and is attacking Tokyo.

+Velocidad is later captured by O*N*E, who harnessed his powers while merging him with Warlock.
+When Wolverine finds Velocidad, he honors Velocidad's request and kills him.
+Velocidad is revived by the Five on Krakoa and joins the X-Corps.

 Powers and abilities of Velocidad

 Velocidad is able to slow down time around him, making him appear to move very fast.
 Because Velocidad's powers work by accelerating him through time, the use of his powers causes rapid aging.
-A four-hour mission can last several days from his perspective, and he is capable of burning through several days of his life in a matter of minutes.

-Other versions of Velocidad

-Gabriel briefly appears during Age of X.

 Vengeance

+Vengeance is the name of several characters in Marvel Comics.

 Michael Badilino

-Michael Badilino, an ex-member of the New York City Police Department, is one-third of an "Organic Medallion of Power"; the other two are Danny Ketch and Johnny Blaze (the Medallion itself was never explained in any true detail).
-He possesses powers more in line with those of the Zarathos version of the Ghost Rider, although he also possesses the Penance Stare and his motorcycle seemed to share characteristics with the Noble Kale version.
-His appearance is distinguished by a deep purple skull, large fangs protruding from his upper jaw, and backswept curved horns on the top of his skull.
+Michael Badilino, an ex-member of the New York City Police Department, is one-third of an "Organic Medallion of Power"; the other two are Danny Ketch and Johnny Blaze.
+He possesses powers more in line with those of the Zarathos version of the Ghost Rider, although he also possesses the Penance Stare and his motorcycle seemed to share characteristics with Noble Kale.
+As Vengeance, Badilino has a deep purple skull, large fangs protruding from his upper jaw, and backswept curved horns.

-In his superhuman form, Badilino was called Vengeance, and originally attempted to kill the Ghost Rider, believing him to be Zarathos.
-Vengeance later became the ally of Ghost Rider and Johnny Blaze.
-Vengeance also took on the role of the Ghost Rider and even semi-seriously referred to himself by that name when confronted by Spider-Man shortly after the apparent death of Ghost Rider in battle with Zarathos and acolytes The Fallen.
-Vengeance killed himself, along with the villain Hellgate, by triggering a massive explosion through his Hellfire, the source of the mystical flames that encompass the bones of both Vengeance and Ghost Rider.

-Vengeance reappears in the last four issues of Ghost Rider vol. 3, involved in Blackheart's plans to kill Noble Kale.
-Vengeance aids the Ghost Rider in the ensuing battle, destroying Blackheart and ruling Hell during Ketch's absences.